+Is there noise development during usage?
 After switch-on an inside fan starts working, which cools the interior parts of the appliance in order to prevent the appliance from overheating.
 The fan is an indispensable part of induction technology.
 Its noises are a normal part operating an induction cooking plates which one should not be disturbed by.
 It is normal for the fan to continue running in the standby mode after a long operation time.
 By the way: operating noises coming from free standing induction cooking plates are more noticeable than from a built-in induction hob.

+What max. /min. diameter does a cooking port have to have?
 For optimal usage with this induction cooking plate a pot should have a diameter of between 12 and 26 cm.

+How can I test whether a pot is suitable for an induction cooking plate or not?
 Whether or not a pot is suitable for an induction cooking field can be tested by applying a magnet to it.
 If the pot´s bottom is magnetic it is suitable.
 If the magnet does not stick to the bottom the pot cannot be used with an induction cooking plate.